kyphan38/arca/assets/docs/1-foundations/operating system/1-processes/1-intro.md

 Context: Besides just running user programs, the CPU must also handle external events, like a mouse click or a key being pressed

-Definition: An interrupt is an external signal from an I/O device (like a keyboard or hard drive) that is asking for the CPU's attention
+Concept: An interrupt is an external signal from an I/O device (like a keyboard or hard drive) that is asking for the CPU's attention

 Examples